 2. What do you mean by systems and state-level systemic change?

-By “system,” we are referring to: various groups and institutions; the policies, processes, relationships and power structures that support them; and the values and beliefs that undergird them.
+By “systems,” we are referring to: various groups and institutions; the policies, processes, relationships and power structures that support them; and the values and beliefs that undergird them.

 By “state-level systemic change,” we mean something different than reform or piecemeal policy change.
 Rather, we seek to support efforts aimed at making “fundamental change in policies, processes, relationships and power structures, as well as values and norms” that impair the quality of life for North Carolinians.
 Furthermore, systemic change can happen at many levels, and ZSR fully expects that much of the work it will fund across its major strategies will be for systemic change.
 This particular strategy, however, is focused on systemic change at the state level, meaning that the systems being changed are systems that affect North Carolinians across the state.